Sound and Complete Neurosymbolic Reasoning with LLM-Grounded Interpretations

-\paragraph{Data and metrics} To validate the feasibility of LLM-grounded interpretations, we evaluate the bilateral evaluation function $\zeta$ that underlies them, using question/answer pairs from two short-form factuality benchmarks.
-Given our theoretical results above, this focus on the practicality of atomic formula valuation within our framework provides a proof-of-concept that a Belnap computer of the type described above is feasible.\footnote{Code and data for the experiment is available at \url{https://github.com/bradleypallen/bilateral-factuality-evaluation}.} Question/answer pairs in short-form factuality benchmarks are typically factoids providing a question together with a short answer (Figure \ref{fig:discovery}).
+To validate the factuality of LLM-grounded interpretations, we evaluate the bilateral evaluation function $\zeta$ that underlies them, using question/answer pairs from two short-form factuality benchmarks.
+Given our theoretical results above, this focus on the practicality of atomic formula valuation within our framework provides a proof-of-concept that a Belnap computer of the type described above is feasible.\footnote{Code and data for the experiment is available at \url{https://github.com/bradleypallen/bilateral-factuality-evaluation}.}

+\paragraph{Data and metrics} Question/answer pairs in short-form factuality benchmarks are typically factoids providing a question together with a short answer (Figure \ref{fig:discovery}).
 We use these as an approximation to the verbalization $\delta(\varphi)$ of an atomic formula $\varphi$.
-We used the short-form factuality benchmarks GPQA \citep{rein2023gpqa} and SimpleQA \citep{wei2024measuring} to create two balanced test datasets (each N=400) for our experiments.
+We used the short-form factuality benchmarks GPQA \citep{rein2023gpqa} and SimpleQA \citep{wei2024measuring} to create two test datasets (each with N=400) for our experiments, each balanced between positive and negative examples.
 Test data preparation and experimental setup are discussed in Appendix \ref{apd:experiments}.
 We evaluated the performance of $\zeta$ over the two datasets using two metrics: \textit{macro F1} against question/answer pairs that the judge did not abstain from, i.e., where the judge provided a valuation of $\zeta(\varphi) = \langle \mathfrak{t}, \mathfrak{f} \rangle$ (i.e., verified and not refuted) or $\zeta(\varphi) = \langle \mathfrak{f}, \mathfrak{t} \rangle$ (i.e., not verified and refuted), and \textit{coverage}, which is the percentage of the total set of question/answer pairs where the judge did not abstain.
 We also measured the \textit{time taken per evaluation}, and the \textit{number of tokens used per evaluation}.